healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 Energy Consumption: 161 Wh

-We used a power meter to measure the Elite Gourmet’ total energy consumption to bring 1.5 liters of room-temperature water to a rolling boil.
-The kettle turned out to consume 161 Wh which was quite a bit more than other kettles on our data and consequently equaled a 5.8/10.
+While conducting the boiling test, we also used a power meter to measure the Elite Gourmet’ total energy consumption.
+The kettle took 161 Wh to bring 1.5 liters of room temperature water to a roiling boil.
+This was considerably more than other kettles in our data and consequently scored a 5.8/10.

 ### Noise Level